Ookami to Koushinryou, Log Horizon Recommendations

 The anime which Log Horizon shares the greatest resemblance to is actually Spice and Wolf.
 The medieval/fantasy world and the emphasis placed on economics/ politics mirror each other in these anime.

-If you're looking for nonstop actions then neither Log Horizon or Spice and Wolf are for you, but if you enjoy an intellectual trip
+If you're looking for nonstop actions then neither Log Horizon or Spice and Wolf are for you, but if you enjoy an intellectual trip through a fantastical medieval

 Both Spice and Wolf and Log Horizon are anime for people who are willing to patiently listen.
 There isn't a whole lot of action in either and the most important thing in both is the dialogue.
 If you liked some of the politics and Shiroe's dialogue in Log Horizon, then you'll definitely like the dialogue and topics addressed in Spice and Wolf.
 If you want more simple things, like a virtual world with video game like qualities, then I wouldn't recommend Spice and Wolf, since it's far from that.
 To be honest, Log Horizon is more similar to Spice and Wolf than it is to